Two young men smiling on waterfront with city skyline, sailboat in background

 Students should always strive to continue to find and employ long-lasting positive mental health habits.
 Here are some ideas for you!

-For the past year, we’ve been living our lives in an unusual way—especially students.
-The public life we once lived with school in classrooms and gatherings with peers shifted due to the health issues in the world, forcing us to adapt to said conditions.
+For the past few years, we’ve been living our lives carrying the impact of the pandemic.
 The pandemic created a different approach to learning and keeping up with friends.
-Our schooling and events adapted to screens, and the way we attended was no longer an easy product of our control.
-Our extracurriculars and time spent with friends turned to time with ourselves.
-Because of the isolation, uncertainty, and lack of control over the past year, students have recognized more symptoms of mental health issues like anxiety and depression.
+A different approach to values.
+Because of the isolation, uncertainty, and lack of control and then the sudden thrust back into overstimulation, uncertainty, and lack of control in public, students have recognized more symptoms of mental health issues like anxiety and depression than ever before.
 Luckily, we have some tips to share to take better care of your mental health!

 Recognize how you feel